carpentries/commons/text-for-instructors.md

 collaboratively created and maintained by volunteers.
 Lessons are taught by instructors in two-day workshops.

 I have volunteered as a [Software|Data] Carpentry instructor for YYY years.
-Being a Carpentries' instructor has sharpened my kills in the following ways.
+Being a Carpentries' instructor has sharpened my skills in the following ways.
 I have

 - developed my teaching abilities, both through the instructor training course I attended to certify as an instructor and through regular teaching `[perhaps list # workshops taught]`
 - gained greater insight into and knowledge of the tools taught at workshops (git, Unix shell, Python and R)